How Gut Bacteria Affects the Brain and Body

 Mice found to be lacking a certain bacteria in their gut were actually found to be more anxious and less animated, exhibiting depressive-like symptoms.

-If you have been struggling with anxiety and depression, speaking with a licensed therapist (like those at BetterHelp) can also help you improve your mood levels.
+If you have been struggling with anxiety and depression, speaking with a licensed therapist (like those at BetterHelp) or a naturopathic doctor in Phoenix can also help you improve your mood levels.

 Diet also plays an important part.
 Some foods make us feel calmer while other foods can act as stimulants.
 Tryptophan can have a positive effect on stress and depression because this amino acid helps your brain produce feel-good chemicals (such as the neurotransmitter Serotonin), making you feel calmer and improving mood levels.